edemaine/cocreate/doc/README.md

 is unaffected by grid snapping.

 [<img src="icons/mouse-pointer.svg" width="18" alt="Select Icon"> Selecting](#-select-tool)
-and dragging objects will move by multiples of grid squares.
+and dragging objects will move by multiples of grid cells.
 This can be useful in combination when duplicating objects, which shift by exactly one grid dimension down and right, so you can use grid-snapped dragging to get them back into perfect alignment with the original.